jackctra/plex_for_music/README.md

 - PlexExportRatingA-Z: The script copies the user ratings of individual tracks in plex to the tags of mp3 and flac files, uses an album by album approach

 - PlexExportRecentRatings: The script copies the user ratings of individual tracks in plex to the tags of mp3 and flac files, uses a time based approach

+- TrxGenres: The script displays the genres of the tracks in a given album, thus offering the album view which is still missing in plex.

 # 2. Playlists
 - playlist to collection: For putting the contents of a playlist into a collection, see https://github.com/Casvt/Plex-scripts/blob/fc919f3cb23cd19424f50f861efc27d5bcb0719b/playlist_collection/playlist_to_collection.py.
 Why would you do that?
 In a collection, you can bulk alter fields to which you have no access in playlists.